 UNHCR is working round-the-clock with authorities and partners in Sudan to provide vitally needed emergency shelter, food, potable water and health screening to the thousands of refugee women, children and men arriving from the Tigray region in search of protection.
 We are distributing relief items, including blankets, sleeping mats, plastic sheeting and hygiene kits.
 Information campaigns on COVID-19 prevention have started together with the distribution of soap and 50,000 face masks at border points.

-Preparations are ongoing in other neighbouring countries and within Ethiopia in view of possible further cross-border and internal displacements.
-We are ramping up our response, but we need immediate support from donors to be able to continue assisting the increasing number of people forced to flee conflict in Ethiopia’s Tigray region.
+We are ramping up our response, but we need immediate support to be able to continue assisting the increasing number of people forced to flee conflict.